GOOFy fermions: Introduction

 In this work we will take the imaginary scaling of~\cite{Ferreira:2023dke,Ferreira:2025ate} seriously and find its extension to the Yukawa sector.
 At the very least, this strange procedure has served as an inspiration for alternative explanations for the RG-invariant relations found, so maybe its generalization to fermions will also be useful in the same manner.
 The most exciting possibility, of course, is that these imaginary field and spacetime coordinate transformations are indeed a new type of symmetry.
 We will not be able to answer that question in this paper, unfortunately.
 We will review the results from~\cite{Ferreira:2023dke} for the scalar + gauge 2HDM GOOFy symmetries and proposed imaginary transformations in section~\ref{sec:sg}.
-In section~\ref{sec:yuk} we will propose a new form of generalized CP transformation for the fermions and show that under them the full lagrangian remains invariant.
+In section~\ref{sec:yuk} we will propose a GOOFy transformation for the fermions similar to generalized CP transformations, and show that under them the full lagrangian remains invariant.
 In particular we will show the coherence of the procedure, demonstrating how the new transformations leave invariant the fermions' kinetic terms; their gauge interactions; and their interactions with scalars as well.
 We will show how the GOOFy models of~\cite{Ferreira:2023dke} naturally require that the Yukawa matrices involved have the textures corresponding to the CP2 or CP3 models.
 We will also consider a new GOOFy form of Higgs family-like transformations also generalizable to fermions.
-Two new versions of the 2HDM with GOOFy symmetries are proposed, which are phenomenologically viable and have simple Yukawa matrix textures.
+Two versions of the 2HDM with GOOFy symmetries including the fermion sector are proposed, which are phenomenologically viable and have simple Yukawa matrix textures.